developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/SpringBootHibernateForBeginners/Section 2/README.md

-# Section 2: NEW - Spring Boot 3 - Inversion of Control and Dependency Injection
+# Section 02: NEW - Spring Boot 3 - Inversion of Control and Dependency Injection.

-Spring Boot 3 - Inversion of Control and Dependency Injection
+Spring Boot 3 - Inversion of Control and Dependency Injection.

-# What I Learned
+# What I Learned.

 - **IoC** Inversion of Control (IoC)